Tianyu-Zhang-Andrew/MEQProbeChallenge/Readme.md

 Run main.py for generating the structure pdf.

-The structure of the state machine is in "State machine.pdf"
+The structure of the state machine is in "State machine.gv.pdf"